defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 1. **Proof of Work to Proof of Stake**
    - Under [PoW](https://youtu.be/bBC-nXj3Ng4?t=870), miners expended computational resources solving cryptographic challenges, securing the chain in return for block rewards.
    - Under PoS, _validators_ lock up ether as stake and are randomly selected to propose blocks.
-Honest participation is rewarded; malicious activity can cause slashing of stake.
+Honest participation is rewarded; malicious activity can cause a slashing of the stake.
 2. **Forks & Upgrades**
    - Ethereum uses _hard forks_ (e.g., [Homestead](https://github.com/ethereum/homestead-guide/blob/master/source/introduction/the-homestead-release.rst), London) to upgrade protocol rules.
    - Some forks have been contentious (like the DAO fork). _The Merge_ itself was a major overhaul, switching out the PoW engine for PoS while keeping the EVM and accounts layer intact.